Earn Your Master of Public Health in Social and Behavioral Sciences Online

 Online MPH in Social and Behavioral Sciences Overview

-The online Master of Public Health program in Social and Behavioral Sciences provides you with an interdisciplinary approach to improve health in populations across the life course.
-You’ll learn to apply theoretical principles to design, and implement and evaluate effective programs that include behavioral and environmental approaches.
-You’ll graduate able to design and evaluate public health interventions intended to improve health in families, workplaces, communities and other settings.
+The Master of Public Health degree in Social and Behavioral Sciences provides students with an interdisciplinary approach to improve health in populations across the life course.
+Students learn to apply theoretical principles to design, implement and evaluate effective programs that include behavioral and environmental approaches.
+Graduates are able to design and evaluate public health interventions intended to improve health for families, workplaces, communities and other settings.

 You’ll learn to: